wiremock/api-template-library/apisetu.gov.in-transport/index.md

 ---
 slug: "apisetu-gov-in-transport"
-name: "Ministry of Road Transport and Highways"
+title: "Ministry of Road Transport and Highways"
 provider: "apisetu.gov.in"
 description: "Driving License (DL) & Vehicle Registration Certificate (RC) as available\
   \ in Ministry of Transport's SARATHI & VAHAN portals (http://morth.nic.in/) can\